anonto42/S-Brand/README.md

 # Design selling Web Application

 This is a fullstact project.
-@Backend is macked by firebase and the frontend is maked by (React.js)
+@Backend is maked by firebase
+and the frontend is maked by (React.js)

 #live_link: https://s-brand.netlify.app